The Importance of MoisturizersSeptember 15, 2023 2023-11-06 17:00

 It feels like everywhere you turn today, you’ll see an ad trying to get you to buy something.
 Skincare ads are no different.
 They’re just trying to get you to buy skincare products.
-There’s a plethora of skincare products out there – cleansers, toners, serums, eye creams, retinoids, moisturizers, just to name a few.

 Some of these products are explicit about their purposes in the skincare routine, but what about the moisturizer?
 Is it really necessary to include the moisturizer in your skincare routine if you think you drink enough water daily?
 Yes.
 The answer is yes.
 This is because moisturizers can help you maintain a healthy skin barrier.

 Now, the skin is the largest organ in your body and one of its main functions is to act as a barrier, protecting the body from harmful bacteria, chemicals, and radiation.
 This barrier also serves to keep moisture in the body, preventing dehydration.

 To comprehend the skin's barrier function, recognize its three main layers: the epidermis, dermis, and hypodermis.
 Within the epidermis, the key layer is the stratum corneum (SC), crucial for barrier function.
 The SC structure is likened to "bricks and mortar", where skin cells (corneocytes) are the "bricks" and lipids act as the "mortar".
 Washing your face removes these lipids, which moisturizers help replenish.
 While these lipids prevent water loss, some moisture is vital in the SC for skin flexibility.
 Without it, the skin could crack easily and corneocytes would accumulate, leading to flaky skin and a disorganized SC.